Rojina-Sharma99/flutter_app_with_provider/README.md

 Run all tests:

   flutter test
+  (if you want to run specific then: flutter test/post_provider_test.dart   or flutter test/widget_test.dart  )

 Included Tests

-1. Unit Test: Tests the PostsProvider / service for fetching posts.
+1. Unit Test: Tests the PostsProvider / service for fetching posts .

-2. Widget Test: Ensures the HomePage shows posts list after fetching.
+2. Widget Test: Ensures the HomePage shows Appbar exist and show the title.

 ## Notes